bvssvni/oup/Algorithms.md

         }
     }

+##Token

+A token is an object that refers to a specific location in the source:

+    start
+    end
+    line
+    type

+##Expression Tree

+    FIELD       TYPE

+    value       double
+                string
+                bool
+                variable
+                function

+    token       Token

+    children    list of expression trees

+When the expression of a variable is executed, it passes itself as argument,
+such that they can use sub-expressions or the value of the variable recursively.

 ##Group of Lines

+The source is not splitted into lines, instead one group per line is used.
 Contains the interval of the lines.

     0, 10
     11, 25
     26, 40

-##Token

-A token is an object that tells about a piece of code:

-    start
-    end
-    line
-    type

 ##List of Tokens